 Captain Sir Tom Moore voiced his concern about what the future holds for his grandchildren.
 By planting new trees, his legacy will help combat climate change - and bring so many other benefits - around the world.

-The family has chosen to plant trees in the UK with the Woodland Trust.
+His daughter, Lucy Teixeira, chose to plant trees in the UK with the Woodland Trust.
 Creating new woodland is at the heart of what we do and one of the best ways to tackle the climate crisis.
 We've planted 50 million trees since we began in 1972, and have plans for 50 million more over the next five years.

 Donate by telephone

-Call 0330 333 3300
+Call 0330 333 3300.